 How does the assessment work?

-The assessment is continuous and final and depends on the seminars, the guided work and the resolution of the challenge.
+The assessment is continuous and final, focused on the learning outcomes and the results are obtained from the seminars, the guided work and the resolution and presentation of the Challenge.

 Where can the marks be viewed?